Strongly homotopy Lie algebras and deformations of calibrated submanifolds: Introduction

-and $\xi$ an element in the Grassmannian of unit decomposable $k$-vectors in $T_x M$, for some $E$-valued form $\Psi_E \in \Om^*(M,E)$, where $E$ is a Riemannian vector bundle over $M$.
-In this case the defining equation of $\varphi$-calibrated submanifolds $L^k$ is equivalent to $(\Psi_E)_{| L^k} = 0$.
-McLean showed that, in the reformulation of \cite{LV2017} using the Harvey-Lawson identity, the equation $(\Psi_E)_{|L^k} = 0$ is essentially elliptic for special Lagrangian and coassociative submanifolds and using the standard elliptic theory he proved that deformations of those submanifolds are unobstructed.
-Additionally, he proved that the equation $(\Psi_E)_{|L^k} =0$ is elliptic for associative and Cayley submanifolds $L^k$ but deformation of those calibrated submanifolds may be obstructed.
+with $\xi$ an element in the Grassmannian of unit decomposable $k$-vectors in $T_x M$, for some $E$-valued form $\Psi_E \in \Om^*(M,E)$, where $E$ is a Riemannian vector bundle over $M$.
+In this case the defining equation of $\varphi$-calibrated submanifolds $L$ is equivalent to $(\Psi_E)_{| L} = 0$.
+McLean showed that, in the reformulation of \cite{LV2017} using the Harvey-Lawson identity, the equation $(\Psi_E)_{|L} = 0$ is essentially elliptic for special Lagrangian and coassociative submanifolds, and using the standard elliptic theory he proved that deformations of those submanifolds are unobstructed.
+Additionally, he proved that the equation $(\Psi_E)_{|L} =0$ is elliptic for associative and Cayley submanifolds $L$, but deformation of those calibrated submanifolds may be obstructed.

-Further works on deformations of calibrated submanifolds are devoted to the smoothness and the Zariski tangent space to the moduli space of closed calibrated submanifolds that are special Lagrangian, associative, coassociative and Cayley in (tamed) almost/nearly Calabi-Yau, $G_2$ and Spin(7)-manifolds \cite{AS2008, AS2008b, GIP2003, Gayet2014, Kawai2017, Ohst2014}, or to similar questions concerning calibrated submanifolds with elliptic boundary condition \cite{Butscher2003, KL2009, GW2011, Ohst2014} and non-compact calibrated submanifolds of certain type \cite{JS2005, KL2012, Lotay2009}.
+Further works on deformations of calibrated submanifolds are devoted to the smoothness and the Zariski tangent space to the moduli space of closed calibrated submanifolds that are special Lagrangian, associative, coassociative and Cayley in (tamed) almost/nearly Calabi-Yau, $G_2$ and Spin(7)-manifolds \cite{AS2008, AS2008b, GIP2003, Gayet2014, Kawai2017, Ohst2014}, or to similar questions concerning calibrated submanifolds with elliptic boun\-da\-ry condition \cite{Butscher2003, KL2009, GW2011, Ohst2014} and non-com\-pact calibrated submanifolds of certain type \cite{JS2005, KL2012, Lotay2009}.